 An applicant may be admitted most advantageously at the opening of the fall quarter, and all students in the Basic Liberal Arts program must enter at this time.
 Applicants for the regular program and the Early Admissions program may be admitted also at the opening of the winter and spring quarters, provided a desirable schedule of classes can be arranged.
 The opening dates of each quarter are given in the Academic Calendar.
-All applicants for admission must take the Scholastic Aptitude Test (Morning Program) given by the College Entrance Examination Board.
+All applicants for admission must take the Scholastic Aptitude Test (Morning Program) and Specified Achievement Test (Afternoon Program) given by the College Entrance Examination Board.
 No special preparation is required for the test, and scores achieved will be among several items considered for admission.
 Application form and bulletin of information (including description of tests, dates, and lists of testing centers) may be obtained from the College Entrance Examination Board, Box 592, Princeton, New Jersey.

 For admission to the Basic Liberal Arts program, a transcript must be presented; it must be signed by the principal of an accredited high school and show completion with superior performance of eight units (the first two years) of high school work.
-Admission to the Early Admissions program requires a similar transcript showing completion of three years of superior high school work.
+Admission to the Early Admissions program requires a similar transcript showing completion of three years of superior high school work and a minimum of 14 academic units.